CosmoLike/cocoa/README.md

 :interrobang:  What if the user wants to install Python 3.10?

-We provide the YML file `cocoapy310.yml` so users can work with either on Python 3.10.
-Users must also modify the following flag on `set_installation_options.sh` before proceeding further on Cocoa installation.
+We provide the YML file `cocoapy310.yml` so users can work on Python 3.10.
+Users must also modify the following flag on `set_installation_options.sh` before proceeding further with the Cocoa installation.

       [Adapted from Cocoa/set_installation_options.sh shell script]